 10 Ways to Add Interest to a Room With Texture

 Adding interest to a room is a fairly simple task.
-Color goes a long way to create interest.
-So does unique artwork, patterned fabrics and dramatic lighting.
+Color goes a long way to create interest, and so do unique artwork, patterned fabrics, and dramatic lighting.
 But what if you tend to shy away from color and anything that’s too trendy or bold?
-Fortunately for you there are sneaky ways to create plenty of interest by adding textural accents throughout your room.

-Go natural by accessorizing with items like succulents, artisan ceramics, baskets, geodes and wooden spheres to create a tactile and organic look and feel.
-Bringing nature into your home is a popular appeal.
-Organic elements give a room the feeling of calm, serenity and a warm welcome.
+Go natural by accessorizing with items like sculptural succulents, handmade artisan ceramics, woven baskets, raw geodes, and wooden spheres to create a tactile and organic look and feel.
+Bringing nature into your home has popular appeal.
+Organic elements give a room the feeling of calm, serenity, and a warm welcome.

 Add comfort and interest by layering pillows and throws.
 Decorative pillows come in a myriad of weaves and naps to make your spaces come alive with touchable textures.
 Sumptuous throws help keep us warm in the winter but also look stunning draped over a chair or across the foot of the bed.

-Texture can come from other sources than the fabric itself.
+Texture can be added not only with fabric, but with different upholstery techniques.
 Tufted upholstery creates built-in visual texture.
 If you’re not sure about the look, start by incorporating a small piece like a tufted ottoman.
 Purchase a pack of nailhead tacks and dress up an uninspired chair.
 Making a tufted headboard will give your bedroom an elegant look and feel.
-Pintucked comforters, pillows and curtains transform flat weave fabric into something magnificent.
+Pintucked comforters, pillows, and curtains transform flat weave fabric into something magnificent.